FlutterFlow/flutterflow-documentation/docs/testing-deployment-publishing/exporting-code/push-to-github.md

         allow="clipboard-write">
     </iframe>
 </div>
+<p></p>

 :::tip
-- FlutterFlow always pushes changes to a branch named '**flutterflow**'.
+- FlutterFlow always pushes changes to a branch named `flutterflow`.
 Avoid making direct changes to this branch, as your changes will be overwritten by the next push from FlutterFlow.
 - If you need to modify the code, make changes in a separate branch.
 Learn more about managing custom code.
 :::